andreruffert/sass-library/README.md

-# A mixin library for Sass
+# A couple of addons & mixins for Sass
 The mixins uses SCSS syntax.